 Faxes from the citizens of Dobbs Ferry, including all of those who responded to the mayor’s newsletter, and all of those who responded to e-mails from the leaders of both political parties, and from the citizens and supervisor of the Town of Greenburgh, were extremely helpful at the time of the Congressional alert in June, 2007.
 Your intervention changed the course of events!
 Thank you!

-Dobbs Ferry's 9th Annual Road to Freedom Day Walk began at Gould Park at 1 PM.
-From the park, led by the First Rhode Island Regiment of Foot and by fife and drum, we followed the route taken by the Continental army on Sunday, Aug 19, 1781, en route to Virginia and the decisive victory over Lord Cornwallis at Yorktown.
-We paused at the Little White Church Cemetery in order to pay tribute to the Revolutionary War and Civil War soldiers and veterans who are interred in that historic cemetery.
+The Road To Freedom celebration will begin on that date at Gould Park at 1 PM.
+Led by fife and drum, we will follow the route taken by the Continental army on Sunday, Aug 19, 1781, en route to Virginia and the decisive American and French victory over British General Cornwallis at Yorktown.
+We will pause at the Little White Church Cemetery in order to pay tribute to the Revolutionary War and Civil War soldiers and veterans who are interred in that historic cemetery.